ergoplatform/website/content/en/blog/2020_03_03_building_utxo.md

 ---
 title: "Building Ergo: UTXO vs Account"
 date: 2020-03-03
-author: "Ergo team"
+author: "Ergo Team"
 authorPhoto: "/img/logotype_black_circle.svg"
 blogPhoto: "/img/blog/building_ergo.jpg"
-tags: ['Building Ergo']
+tags: ['Building Ergo, 'Ergo Team']
 ---

 Ergo takes the most secure and best-established features of Bitcoin and implements advanced new cryptographic features on its rock-solid foundations.
 This series explores the choices we have made in creating Ergo, with the first article unpacking the advantages of the UTXO model.